couetilc/react-social-icons/CONTRIBUTING.md

 Describe your feature or bugfix, include a test or screenshot where applicable, and make sure all tests running in CI pass.

+## Infrastructure

+`react-social-icons.com` is registered with Google Domains.
+The site is powered by Cloudflare (DNS + Pages).